 According to the American Society of Quality (ASQ), defects cost manufacturers nearly 20% of overall sales revenue.
-The products that we interact with on a daily basis like phones, cars, televisions, and computers need to be manufactured with precision so they can deliver value in varying conditions and scenarios.
+The products that we interact with on a daily basis—like phones, cars, televisions, and computers—must be manufactured with precision so that they can deliver value in varying conditions and scenarios.

-AI-based computer vision applications are helping catch defects in the manufacturing process much faster and more effectively than traditional methods, enabling companies to increase yield, deliver products with consistent quality, and reduce false positives.
-In fact, 64% of manufacturers today have deployed AI to help with day-to-day activities and 39% of those use AI for quality inspection, according to a Google Cloud Manufacturing Report.
+AI-based computer vision applications are helping to catch defects in the manufacturing process much faster and more effectively than traditional methods, enabling companies to increase yield, deliver products with consistent quality, and reduce false positives.
+In fact, 64% of manufacturers today have deployed AI to help with day-to-day activities, and 39% of those use AI for quality inspection, according to a Google Cloud Manufacturing report.

-The AI models that power these vision applications must be trained and tuned to predict specific defects across many use cases such as:
+The AI models that power these vision applications must be trained and tuned to predict specific defects across many use cases such as the following:

 - Automotive manufacturing defects like cracks, paint flaws, or misassembly

 - Semiconductor and electronics defects like misaligned components on PCB, broken or excess solder joints, or foreign bodies such as dust or hair

 - Telecommunications defects like cracks, corrosion on cellular towers, and poles